-This is the time to prepare your plant order so that the plants can be in your pond as soon as it is filled with water.
+- Put some plants in your pond as soon as it is filled with water.

-- Waterlilies of various sizes of spread and depth are available from 12-30″ (30-80cm)
+- Waterlilies of various sizes of spread and depth are available from 12-30" (30-80cm) .

 Prepared Planting Schemes:

-- You can determine if we pick ‘Mainly British Native' plants or 'Any plant' from our range.
+- You can choose if we pick 'British Native', 'Mainly British Native' plants or 'Any plant' from our range at the moment.

 For more information see our Tips and Advice pages: How to plant a pond